h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

         model@model$default_threshold
         [1] 0.4393567

-        # Threshold is import to decide final prediction.
+        # Threshold is important to decide final prediction.
 Model prediction output
         # is a real number between 0-1 and the threshold is used to decide if the
         # output will be 0 or 1.
 Threshold is decided by max F1 metric by default, but
         # you can reset the threshold: